AMA Calls on COAG to Urgently Develop A National Medical Workforce Strategy

 The AMA is calling on the Council of Australian Governments (COAG) to urgently commission a National Medical Workforce Strategy to address significant workforce challenges and implement long-term workforce planning to better meet Australia’s future health care needs.

-The call is based on one of the key recommendations of the outcomes report, released in early May, of the AMA Medical Workforce and Training Summit, which was held in March this year.
+The call is based on one of the key recommendations of the outcomes report, released today, of the AMA Medical Workforce and Training Summit, which was held in March this year.

 “A National Medical Workforce Strategy, developed with strong input from the profession, is critical to getting all stakeholders on the same page to achieve policies that will deliver the future medical workforce that the community needs.